DavidAnson/markdownlint/doc/Rules.md

 Consectetur adipiscing elit, sed do eiusmod.
 ```

-To fix this, use markdown headings instead of emphasized text to denote
+To fix this, use Markdown headings instead of emphasized text to denote
 sections:

 ```markdown